clelandlab/quick/docs/API References/helper.md

 xc = quick.symmetryCenter(x, y, it=3)
 ```

-Very fancy technique to evaluate the most probable symmmetry center for a signal.
+Very fancy technique to evaluate the most probable symmetry center for a signal.

 **Parameters**: